Samuel Akerly: Career

 Over his lifetime, Akerly contributed to medical and scientific periodicals, was active in institutions for the education of both deaf and blind people.
 In 1808, he exchanged letters with Benjamin Rush over the use of mercury as a possible cure for tuberculosis.
 During the War of 1812, he served as Post Surgeon for the United States Army at Fort Gansevoort.
 Later in his life, he was active in War of 1812 veterans organizations.

 Besides his work on the education of the deaf and blind, he was interested in a variety of scientific disciplines including conchology, entomology, geology, and ichthyology.
 He served as one of the early vice-presidents of the New York Academy of Sciences.

 Akerly was also interested in educational causes more broadly.
-In 1829, he was on a committee led by Albert Gallatin that promoted common schools in Greece, in the immediate aftermath of the Greek War of Independence.
+In 1829, he was on a committee led by Albert Gallatin that promoted common schools in Greece, in the aftermath of the Greek War of Independence.

 He also was engaged in New York City politics.
 In 1817, he was an assistant to the aldermen of the New York City Council, and in that capacity supported a proposal for gas lighting for downtown Manhattan.